Marcusntnu/mlp_lenet_bathnorm/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Heres some text for the project.
+Part of a project in Deep Learning Applied AI at the University of Sapienza spring of 2022.
+The starting point was the paper by "Training BatchNorm and only BatchNorm" where they investigated the effects of training only batch normalization layers on residual neural nets.

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+The notebook are standard tensorflow/keras notebooks.
+For understanding more about what they are about I recommend reading the paper on training BatchNorm and only BatchNorm (link in acknowledgments).

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Prerequisites

 The notebooks run with jupyter and tensorflow/keras.
-They also work in colab.
+They also work fine in google colab.

 * Jupyter notebook
 * Tensorflow
   ```sh
   pip install tensorflow
   ```
-* Keras-tuner
+* Keras-tuner if you want to do tuning.
+If this becomes an issue feel free to comment it out.
   ```sh
   pip install keras-tuner --upgrade
   ```